Want to transition Christmas decor into winter decor? Here are five simple steps to slowly ease into the new season.

 You can also tape a paper to the inside lid of the tote and write what you place in each tote with a pen.

-4. Leave up the trees
+4. Save the trees for last

 I know this might seem counterintuitive.
+The trees are the largest decorating items in the Christmas repertoire.

 I get it.